FAQs: Real Estate Law

 Your selection of the best lawyer to represent you may well be your wisest decision.
 Most people long remember the “bargain” that ultimately became the most expensive and most aggravating experience.

-The Law Offices of Michael W. Goldstein provides high quality legal services and personal attention to each client.
+The Law Offices of Michael W. Goldstein is a high quality New York real estate law firm that provides high quality legal services for New York Real Estate Transactions, New York Commercial Leases & New York Real Estate Litigation, with personal attention given to each client.
 Our legal fees are extremely fair, considering the level of professional service we provide.
 However, for those clients who will select a lawyer based solely on the lowest fee charged, our firm will probably not be your first choice.

-Our Firm serves its clients with a wide spectrum of legal services for individual and business real estate transactions, real estate leases, and real estate litigation.
-For more information about Michael W. Goldstein’s legal experience and areas of practice, see our Attorney Profile and Our Firm pages.
+Our New York real estate law firm serves its clients with a wide spectrum of legal services for individual and business, including real estate transactions, office leases, store leases, and other commercial leases, as well as real estate litigation.
+For more information about Michael W. Goldstein’s legal experience and areas of New York real estate practice, see our Attorney Profile and Our Firm pages.

-To have your real estate transaction or other real estate legal matter reviewed, we invite you to complete our Questionnaire, or click Contact Us to send an email.
-You may also call Michael W. Goldstein to discuss your real estate transaction, commercial lease, real estate litigation or other legal matter by telephone, or to schedule a consultation at our office.
+To have your NY real estate contract of sale, real estate transaction or other real estate legal matter reviewed, we invite you to complete our Questionnaire, or click Contact Us to send an email.
+You may also call Michael W. Goldstein to discuss your NY real estate contract of sale, real estate transaction, commercial lease, or real estate litigation by telephone, or to schedule a consultation at our office.

 The information contained in this website is not intended to constitute legal advice, nor to create an attorney-client relationship or lawyer-client relationship.
-We recommend that you discuss your legal matter or case with a NY real estate lawyer or New York attorney promptly.
+We recommend that you discuss your New York real estate transaction, New York lease, or New York real estate litigation with a New York real estate lawyer promptly.

-Visiting our website, submitting any information via questionnaire or email, or discussing your case with us does not create an attorney-client relationship.
-An attorney-client relationship with our law firm can only be established with the signing of a written retainer agreement prepared by our law firm.
+Visiting our website, submitting any information via questionnaire or email, or discussing your New York real estate matter with us does not create an attorney-client relationship.
+An attorney-client relationship with our New York real estate law firm can only be established with the signing of a written retainer agreement prepared by our law firm.

 Prior results do not guarantee or predict a similar outcome with respect to any future case or legal matter.

-This website is not intended to solicit clients for real estate transactions, real estate litigation, contracts, or any other legal matter outside of New York State.
-However, we do represent clients who live outside of New York State, and are engaged in a New York State real estate transaction, NY real estate litigation, or who need legal services for other legal matters that involve New York law, or a dispute that is or may be litigated in the courts of New York State, or disputes that may be arbitrated or mediated in a New York State Alternative Dispute Resolution forum.
+This website is not intended to solicit clients for a real estate contract of sale, real estate transactions, commercial lease, or real estate litigation outside of New York State.
+However, we do represent clients who live outside of New York State, and are engaged in a New York real estate transaction, NY lease, or NY real estate litigation.

-Law Offices of Michael W. Goldstein is a New York real estate transactions law firm, also representing clients in commercial leases, real estate litigation, and real estate disputes.
+Law Offices of Michael W. Goldstein is a New York real estate law firm representing clients in NY real estate contract of sale, NY real estate transactions, NY commercial leases, NY real estate disputes, and New York real estate litigation.

 Attorney Advertising